Close

 The third parent law also leaves some questions unanswered.
 For example, does it allow a non-intended parent to seek legal recognition and assert legal parental rights?
 If a couple uses a sperm donor but intends to only have two parents, does this law permit the sperm donor to seek parenting rights over the objections of the couple?

-As you can imagine, this scenario would be a nightmare for many families who don't need or want additional adults interfering in your child's life or making decisions about their education, healthcare, or future.
+As you can imagine, this scenario would be a nightmare for many families who don't need or want additional adults interfering in their child's life or making decisions about their education, healthcare, or future.
 But under the specific phrasing of the third parent law, an unintended parent could claim parental rights, even if a child already has two committed parents.

 When could a non-intended parent assert legal rights?